 - thick nasal discharge

-- worsening cough or cough that produces yellow, green, or gray mucus
+- a cough that gets worse or produces yellow, green, or gray mucus

 - signs of dehydration